horihiro/Azure-portal-plus-ChromeExtension/README.md

 > [!NOTE]
 > This feature is available only for each resouce page.
 On subscriptions, resource groups and Entra ID pages, the copy button is not shown.

+## 6. Restore filter string on each list view (v0.0.6 or later)  (Experimental)

+By storing filter string on inputting/updating on each list view, this can restore the filter string on the list view when opening the list view again.

 # Try this

 ### From Chrome Web Store